python/cpython/Doc/library/random.rst

 * If a new seeding method is added, then a backward compatible seeder will be offered.

-* The generator's :meth:`~Random.random` method will continue to produce the same sequence when the compatible seeder is given the same seed.
+* The generator's :meth:`~BaseRandom.random` method will continue to produce the same sequence when the compatible seeder is given the same seed.

 .. _random-examples: